INSTRUCTIONS FOR AUTHORS

 Tables and figures should be arranged into the appropriate positions in the text, preferably after the first reference.
 They should be numbered consecutively in Arabic numerals according to their sequence in the text.

-All Tables should be referred to in the text.
+All Tables should be referred to in the text (i.e. Table 1).
 Each table should have a title which will make the meaning clear without reference to the text.
 Large tables, of landscape orientation especially, should be avoided.
 If numerous data are to be presented, an attempt should be made to divide them in two or more tables.
 Tables must be in editable form.
 Use Word table template for tables only.
 Please do not duplicate the information in tables describe elsewhere in the manuscript.
-Identify previously published material by giving the original source in the form of a reference citation at the end of figure caption.
 All abbreviations, symbols, etc. must be explained in a brief footnote that accompanies the table.

 Figures should be prepared exclusively with black-and-white or grey-scale settings.
 Graphs should be made preferably by using their initial format as Excel.
 All figures should be cited in the text (e.g. Fig. 1).
-All images must be supplied in at 300 dpi (print resolution).
 Every figure should have a clear caption that can be understood with minimal reference to the main text.
 Be sure to explain all of the important features in the figure in the caption.
-In addition, the caption should contain the following: one sentence title; definitions for abbreviations in the caption and on the figure; attribution if the figure is adapted or reprinted from another publication.
+The caption should contain the following: one sentence title; definitions for abbreviations in the caption and on the figure; attribution if the figure is adapted or reprinted from another publication.
 Please provide a scale bar (if appropriate).
 Supply captions below the main body of the figure.
 The caption must be separated, not attached to the object.
 Submit figures as separate JPG files also.
 If the figures are to be reduced in size, the legend should be big enough to make them readable after minimizing.
 All legends and other information added to the graphs, maps, photographs and artworks must be in editable form.
 Please do not duplicate the information in figures describe elsewhere in the manuscript.

 All references should be formatted according to the Harvard Referencing Style.